 Photo tip: Try to capture the mosque in your shot to benefit from all the Moroccan details in this colorful little street.

-Sunrise over Fes
+Watch the sunrise over Fes

 There are many places in Fes where you can see the magical sunrise over the medina.
 A rooftop terrace of a Riad is most convenient.
 We saw the most incredible sunrise from Palais Faraj where we stayed during our visit to Fes.
 Read our hotel review about Palais Faraj here.
 If you are not staying at a Riad with a rooftop terrace, you can watch the sunrise at Borj Nord or Borj Sud, or when you feel like hiking at Mount Zalagh.